Herbert Brenon: Later years and death

 Brenon's film career in the United States faded with the transition to sound films.
-Biographer Charles Higham observed that “the talkie revolution firmly closed an era for many figures...Herbert Brenon and James Cruze never made another interesting picture.”
-Brenon's career revived when he moved back to England in the mid-1930s and made a number of pictures at various studios.
+Biographer Charles Higham observed that "the talkie revolution firmly closed an era for many figures ...
+Herbert Brenon and James Cruze never made another interesting picture."

+Brenon's career revived when he moved to England in the mid-1930s and made a number of pictures at various studios.
 He completed his last film, The Flying Squad in 1940.

 Before his death, Brenon was working on his autobiography.
 When he collaborated with Mary Brian, who played Wendy in Peter Pan, and asked her to paint her idea of what Never-Neverland looked like and the painting was to be included in the photos of the book.
 He died before it was completed.

-Herbert Brenon died in Los Angeles on 21 June 1958.
+Herbert Brenon died in Los Angeles on 21 June 1958, aged 78.
 He was interred in a private mausoleum at Woodlawn Cemetery in the Bronx, New York.